nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Locating persons by name, NRIC, phone, email, role, or tags: `find`

-Finds persons based on the specified criteria using the provided prefixes.
+Use this command to find persons based on specified criteria and prefixes.

 <div class="alert alert-warning">
 <i>:warning:</i> <b>Warning:</b> All search parameters (NRIC, phone, email, role) must exactly match the stored data, except for name which allows partial matches.
 For example: